You are here

 Current Threat Landscape: A Cyber & Counterintelligence Perspective

-Presenter: Mackenzie Monarko, Agent, Federal Bureau of Investigation, Pittsburgh Field Office
+Presenter: Mackenzie Monarko and Dale Carlson, Federal Bureau of Investigation, Pittsburgh Field Office

 FBI Pittsburgh will discuss the most significant cyber threats and vulnerabilities currently facing U.S. critical infrastructure sectors, and offer best practices to prevent an incident.
 Information will then transition and highlight the targeting efforts by foreign adversaries and the types of personnel, information and trade secrets they aim to access to advance their economic and military postures.

 Thursday, October 28 @ Noon - Cybersecurity, Password Hygiene, and LastPass

 Presenter: Alex LaPrade, Customer Success Manager, LogMeIn - LastPass

 In this webinar, we will explore the pitfalls of poor password hygiene, cybersecurity incidents, and how password management improves your cybersecurity.
 We’ll also do a quick demo of LastPass to show how to set it up, generate and auto-fill passwords, access and manage your vault, and create shared vaults for teams who access a single account.